JHalt06/Books-For-The-Future/docs/DesignDoc.md

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._
 **MAJOR:** A real time notification system that shows Helper and Managers/Admins when needs have status changes (created, deleted, etc.).
 Appears as a bell icon on the webpage.

-**MINOR:** Filter feature within the needs cupboard.
-Helpers can search for needs with highest funding percentage, lowest quantity, etc.
+This system was implemented to improve communication between Helpers and Managers.
+Benefits and features of this system include:
+- Automatic refresh of notification count without reloading the page.
+- Scalable design allowing additional notification additions in the future.
+This follows the Open-Closed principle.

+**MINOR:** A set of filtering/sorting utilities was added to the Needs Cupboard to enhance the systems usability for Helpers.
+This includes options to:
+- Sort needs by highest funding percentage
+- Sort by highest need quantity
+- Sort by lowest need quantity
+- Filter Searches based on relevant criteria

 ## Application Domain